-As part of this transaction, Putnam Management, a wholly-owned subsidiary of Putnam Holdings and investment manager to the Putnam family of funds (the "Putnam" Funds"), would become an indirect wholly-owned subsidiary of Franklin Resources.
+As part of this transaction, Putnam Management, a wholly-owned subsidiary of Putnam Holdings and investment manager to the Putnam family of funds (the "Putnam Funds"), would become an indirect wholly-owned subsidiary of Franklin Resources.

 The transaction is subject to customary closing conditions, including receipt of applicable regulatory approvals.
-Subject to such approvals and the satisfaction of these conditions are considered by the satisfaction of the sconditions, the transaction is currently expected to be consummated in the fourth quarter of 2023.
+Subject to such approvals and the satisfaction of these conditions, the transaction is currently expected to be consummated in the fourth quarter of 2023.

 Under the Investment Company Act of 1940, as amended, consummation of the transaction will result in the automatic termination of the investment management contract between each Putnam Fund and Putnam Management and any related sub-management and sub-advisory contracts, where applicable.
-In anticipation of this automatic termination, on June 23, 2023, the Board of Trustees of the Putnam Funds approved a new investment management contract between each Putnam Fund $and \ Putnam \ Management \ (and \ new \ sub-management \ and \ sub-advisory \ contracts, \ if \ applicable), \ which \ will \ be \ presented \ to \ the \ shareholders \ of \ each \ Putnam \ Fund \ for \ each \ Putnam \ each \ e$ their approval at shareholder meetings currently expected to occur in October 2023.
+In anticipation of this automatic termination, on June 23, 2023, the Board of Trustees of the Putnam Funds approved a new investment management contract between each Putnam Fund and Putnam Management (and new sub-management and sub-advisory contracts, if applicable), which will be presented to the shareholders of each Putnam Fund for their approval at shareholder meetings currently expected to occur in October 2023.
 Proxy solicitation materials related to these meetings have been made available to shareholders that held shares of the fund at the close of business on July 24, 2023.